nsharma3150/nsharma3150.github.io/_pages/about_me.md

----
 permalink: /
-title: "Mechanistic Interpretability in Large Language Models"
+title: "Exploring the Inner Workings of Large Language Models"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 # 🔍 Research Focus: Understanding How LLMs Process Knowledge